-- The District will select student public speakers for graduation from among graduates with the highest grade-point average, with notable accomplishments, the student body president, and/or senior class president. - For other District public events, student public speakers are limited to student government officers, student government candidates, club and organization presidents, team captains, foreign exchange students, students who received an honor or award, and student volunteers selected by a random drawing. - The Superintendent or designee may allow a student to publicly speak at a public District event if the student is recommended by a District employee, who based their selection of the student on neutral criteria.
+- The District will select the graduating class valedictorian as the student public speaker for graduation from among graduates. - For other District public events, student public speakers are limited to student government officers, student government candidates, club and organization presidents, team captains, foreign exchange students, students who received an honor or award, and student volunteers selected by a random drawing. - The Superintendent or designee may allow a student to publicly speak at a public District event if the student is recommended by a District employee, who based their selection of the student on neutral criteria.